 - Finally, if your nerves are really impacting your performance within your interview there is a way to inform your interviewer the nerves are getting the better of you in a more positive way.
 Phrase it positively like this, “I’m very excited about the possibility of this position, so I’m a little nervous.”

 But keep in mind that there is often no upside to stating, “I’m so nervous!”
-It typically won’t increase your chances of getting the role and more than often comes off as you being inexperienced or unable to handle stress.
+It typically won’t increase your chances of getting the role and more often comes off as you are inexperienced or unable to handle stress.
 This is especially important to consider depending on the type of role you’re applying for.
 Anything managerial level is a 100% no go!
 However, you may be forgiven if this is your first part-time job.

-We hope this post has helped with your pre-interview nerves and you’ve learnt some great techniques on how to relax before an interview.
+We hope this post has helped with your pre-interview nerves, and you’ve learnt some great techniques on how to relax before an interview.